Model Context Protocol (MCP)

 Model Context Protocol (MCP) is a standardized protocol that enables AI models to securely access external data sources and tools through a structured interface.
 It provides a secure, efficient, and standardized way for AI applications to interact with external resources, databases, APIs, and tools without compromising security or performance.

-MCP can be integrated with Text-Gen Node and Multimodel Node for enhanced AI capabilities
+MCP can be integrated with Generate Text Node for enhanced AI capabilities

 MCP enables AI models to: